 Botanical Beach - Vancouver Island

 This 16" x 20" canvas captures the misty rocky point at Botanical Beach on the Straight of Juan de Fuca.
-The beach is famous its tidal pools and shaded crevices filled with abundant intertidal life.
+The beach is famous tidal pools and shaded crevices filled with abundant intertidal life.
 Orca and Grey Whales often feed just off the point.
-When the skies clear, usually by midday, you get a stunning view of the snow-topped Olympic Mountains across the Strait.
+On clear days, you get a stunning view of the snow-topped Olympic Mountains across the Strait.

 The Mountain - Western Canada